Gift Aid Print

 For CGT purposes the gift is treated as being made on a no gain/no loss basis so that no CGT liability arises on the donor.
 The gift is also exempt from IHT, and accordingly, this is a very tax-efficient method of giving to charity.

-Anti-avoidance rules were introduced for charitable donations made after 5 April 2011 where the donation is regarded as a “Tainted Donation”.
-This measure was introduced to counter the tax advantage gained by donors who would not have made the donation unless they would gain a financial advantage by virtue of the arrangements entered into.
+Anti-avoidance rules apply where a charitable donation is regarded as a “Tainted Donation”.
+This measure counters the tax advantage gained by donors who would not have made the donation unless they would gain a financial advantage by virtue of the arrangements entered into.
 The effect is to deny Gift Aid relief to the donor, or possibly create an income tax charge.
-This measure is not directed at genuine philanthropic gifts to charity, but is a reaction by HM Revenue and Customs to counter what it perceives as abusive arrangements entered into by some individuals to obtain an unfair tax advantage.
+This anti-avoidance provision is not directed at genuine philanthropic gifts to charity but is designed to counter transactions which H M Revenue & Customs perceive to be abusive arrangements entered into by some individuals to obtain an unfair tax advantage.